BeeBeeBethC/PP5-Cherry-Leaves/README.md

 - As a result of the above, by maintaining a clean workspace without overwritten and duplicated files, it ensured that the model was only using clean data and datasets.

 - One of these such folders is the versioning file which shows 'v13' in outputs.
-This author's reasoning for this was to ensure that nothing was being overwritten and kept 'up to date' with the code used throughout the notebooks by retrieving files from this specific folder.
+This author's reasoning for this was to ensure that nothing was being overwritten and kept 'up to date' with the code used throughout the notebooks by creating an automatic version control which essentially retrieves files from all previous version folders and automatically moving them to the current versioning folder.

-- Another example is cleaning up the outputs at the end of Jupyter Notebook 5, this is to ensure a clean and neat workspace labelled correctly whilst maintaining a non duplicated file system.
+- Another example is cleaning up the outputs at the end of Jupyter Notebook 5, this is to ensure a clean and neat workspace labelled correctly whilst maintaining a non-duplicated file system.

 - During the final notebook, issue after issue came up with the confusion metrics section.
-Specifically providing me with the wrong and incorrect metrics.
-After lots of reviewing it turns out that this author had caused the metrics to use 'batch_size' instead of 'prediction_class' on clear up of this and refined code the confusion metrics worked as expected instead of throwing odd stats such as 47% when other tests stating a ~99% accuracy this author recognised something was a miss and on further test running and model tweaking (as some aspects had depreciated during this model build) the overall accuracy settled at 98%.
+Specifically providing this author with the wrong and incorrect metrics.

+- After lots of reviewing it turns out that this author had caused the metrics to use 'batch_size' instead of 'prediction_class' on clear up of this and refining code the confusion metrics worked as expected instead of throwing odd stats such as 47% when other tests stating a ~99% accuracy this author recognised something was a miss and on further test running and model tuning (as some library commands had depreciated during this model build) the overall accuracy settled at 98%.

 ---